genepattern/tfsites.CompareAcrossSeqsFromDNA/docs/v1/index.md

 <span style="color: red;">*</span>**Either tf affinity information (.tsv) or motif input file (JASPAR format) or both must be provided.**

 - **tf affinity information (.tsv)**
-    -   File containing  all the information for the transcription factors being analyzed, including its name, binding site definition, desired color on the plot, any PBM relative affinity data, and any PFM relative score data.
+    -   File containing  all the information for the transcription factors being analyzed, including its name, core site definition, and any PBM relative affinity data (optional).
 - **motif input file (JASPAR format)**
     - JASPAR formatted file with multiple motifs.
 These can be PFMs as counts or fractions, or PWMs.